Skip to main content

 Input & output state for runs

-Depending on whether you're running Workflows locally or on the app, the input state for a Run can be generated differently:
+Depending on whether you're running Workflows locally via the CLI or on the app, the input state for a Run must be generated differently:

-• When creating a work order by hand, you must select or generate your input manually (e.g., by creating a custom Input on the app or state.json file if working locally in the CLI).
+• When manually creating a work order, you must select or generate your input manually (e.g., by creating a custom Input on the app or state.json file if working locally in the CLI).

 • When a work order is automatically created via a webhook trigger or cron trigger, state will be created as described below.